ibm-cloud-docs/vsrx/vsrx-basics.md

 ![Gateway Appliance HA Details](images/vSRX-webui.png)

-## Accessing the Device using the VIRSH Console

-You can also access the vSRX from the gateway server Operating System:

-1. Log onto your gateway server by running the command `ssh root@<server-ip>`.
-2. Run the command `virsh list` to find your vSRX VM name.
-3. Run the command `virsh console <your vSRX VM name>`.

 ## Creating system users

 By default, the IBM Cloud Juniper vSRX is configured with SSH access for the username `admin`.
 Additional users can be added with their own set of priorities.
 For example: